ziggle-ai/.github/README.md

 Since the lack of resource for serving and funds, we need to reduce the cost for serving and adjusting our model.
 Fine-tuning model on colab became possible with [Unsloth](https://unsloth.ai/) library.

-- QLoRA: efficient finetuning of Quantized LLMs (to be continued)
+- QLoRA: efficient finetuning of Quantized LLMs
+  To train fastly while maintaining the task performance, we adapted the parameter efficient finetuning.
+Especially, QLoRA which is quantized version of LoRA was used.
+By this method, the speed of the training was enhanced.

-- Llama-3 (to be continued)
+- Llama-3
+  Among lots of large language models, we choosed to use Llama-3.

 # 5. System evaluation (500 words)
 > Several local base model, and compare their score and cost